artificial-intelligence-class/artificial-intelligence-class.github.io/index.md

 Time and place
 : The class meets on Tuesday/Thursday from noon-1:30pm Eastern.
-: In Fall 2022, the course will be in-person in Myerson B1 and broadcast live via Zoom.
+: In Fall 2022, the course will be in-person in Myerson B1.
 You are not obligated to attend in person.
-Everyone is welcome to watch the videos from home.
 : All lecture materials will be recorded and uploaded for students wishing to participate remotely.
 We also have [pre-recorded lectures available for review](modules.html).
 : The first day of class is Tuesday, August 30, 2022.
 : The first day of office hours will be Tuesday, September 6, 2022.
 : The final day of class is Thursday, December 8, 2022.

 Masking policy
-: You must wear as mask during lectures and exams
+: You must wear a mask during lectures and exams.

 Office hours (1-on-1 on [OHQ.io](https://ohq.io/courses/423/))_